 Helena Schrader's Historical Fiction

-Dr. Helena P. Schrader is the winner of more than 20 literary accolades.
-For a complete list of her awards see: http://helenapschrader.com
+Dr. Helena P. Schrader is the author of 24 historical fiction and non-fiction works and the winner of more than 53 literary accolades.
+More than 34,000 copies of her books have been sold.
+For a complete list of her books and awards see: http://helenapschrader.com

-For readers tired of clichés and cartoons, award-winning novelist Helena P. Schrader offers nuanced insight to historical events and figures based on sound research and an understanding of human nature.
+For readers tired of clichés and cartoons, award-winning novelist Helena P. Schrader offers nuanced insight into historical events and figures based on sound research and an understanding of human nature.
 Her complex and engaging characters bring history back to life as a means to better understand ourselves.

 Tuesday, October 31, 2023